ytqh/DogLovers/README.md

 ##### Memory

-- Role: save and maintain the memory prograss of all `Dog` and provide the `Dog` to remember based on the [forgetting curve theory](https://en.wikipedia.org/wiki/Forgetting_curve)
+- Role: save and maintain the memory prograss of all `Dog` and provide the `Dog` to remember simply based on the one-time click results
 - Key Funcationality:
   - Get current overall memory prograss
   - Update and save memory results(correct/worng, updateTime by day) on each dog.